 PFAS

 Coined "forever chemicals", per- and polyfluoroalkyl substances (PFAS) are dangerous manmade endocrine-disrupting chemicals (EDCs) that cannot breakdown in our bodies.

-Endocrinedisrupting chemicals (EDCs) interrupt normal hormonal activity by mimicking, blocking, or altering hormones and changing the way that they function in the body.
+Endocrine-disrupting chemicals (EDCs) interrupt normal hormonal activity by mimicking, blocking, or altering hormones and changing the way that they function in the body.

 These chemicals are damaging

 Current research suggests that PFAS are associated with cancer, liver disease, and developmental irregularities.

-PFAS lead to a variety of adverse reproductive health effects.
-These chemicals can:
+PFAS can also lead to a variety of adverse reproductive health effects:

-- X Decrease fertility
+- X Decreases fertility

-- Increase risk for negative birth outcomes
+- Increases risk for negative birth outcomes

-- Alter hormonal function and activity
+- Alters hormonal function and activity

-- X Elevate risk for endometriosis
+- X Elevates risk for endometriosis

-The regulation of PFAS in consumer products is extremely limited and exists only on a stateby-state basis.
+The regulation of PFAS in consumer products is extremely limited and exists only on a state-by-state basis.
 The United States entirely lacks federal regulation of these harmful chemicals.
 While some states have banned PFAS from food packaging, these rulings are sparse and tend to only address one source of exposure.
 PFAS are everywhere